codetuner/Arebis.MvcDashboards/packaging/MvcDashboardLocalize/docs/README.md

 ## Introduction

-This component contains an ASP.NET Core MVC 8 item template consisting of an area named "MvcDashboardLocalize" implementing a dashboard to manage application localizaiton on database, as well as the database definition and classes needed to localize the application.
+This component contains an ASP.NET Core MVC 8 item template consisting of an area named "MvcDashboardLocalize" implementing a dashboard to manage application localization on database, as well as the database definition and classes needed to localize the application.

 To get started, follow these videos: